 So we packed our travel trailer and set out on a camping and kayaking safari, seeking a cool breeze in Florida’s Panhandle.

-Our safari kicked off along the legendary Suwannee River, where our kayaks could get wet and our legs could warm up on wilderness trails.
+Our safari kicked off along the legendary Suwannee River, where our kayaks could get wet and our legs could get a workout on wilderness trails.
 Just off Interstate 10, a wee bit west of I-75, Suwannee River State Park was the perfect rest stop after a demanding drive via Florida’s Turnpike and I-75.

 We sensed autumn’s promise in the air, and by our second night, temperatures had dipped to the 50s and 60s.